vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/AirWatch GPO Migration/README.md

 1. Run the Migrate-GPO-AirWach.ps1 script
 2. When prompted, select option 2 to capture a local GPO backup
-3. When prompted, select option 3 to upload the local GPO backup to the AirWatch Console.
-The process to upload to the AirWatch Console will fail.
+3. When prompted, select option 4 to Build the GPO Package which will be manually uploaded to the AirWatch.
+The process will complete and display the build folder, which will contain a .zip package and a installpath.txt.
+We will upload the .zip package as an Application while using the contents of the installpath.txt to configure the application.
-4. Navigate to the Project root folder > GPO Uploads.
-A .zip file will be generated with a timestamp and machine name.
-You will need this .zip file in the next step.
 4. Navigate to the AirWatch Console > Apps & Books > Applications > Native.
 Click Add Application.
 	1. For the Application File, provide the .zip from your Project Root Folder > GPO Uploads.
 	2. When editing the Application, provide the following details: